ArthurB26/PC-robotics/Jackbord/README.md

 ### Testing Your Connection

-You can test the connection to your Jackbord by going to the CMD tab on the side or clicking ctrl + X  or ⌘ + X to open a terminal window then type hi and you should see it respond with somthing similar to
+You can test the connection to your Jackbord by going to the CMD tab on the side or clicking alt + X  or ⌥ + X to open a terminal window then type hi and you should see it respond with somthing similar to

     > Hello from 10DF